 There are four steps involved in order to create a front end for a MySQL database:

 You will now see your new application in the list of all applications that you have created with Five.
-If this is your first, Five will automatically only show this application to you.
+If this is your first application built with Five, Five will automatically only show this application to you.
 And once you select the new application, a “Manage” button will appear in the top right corner.
 Click on this button to access all of Five’s development and deployment features for your new application.

 EXPERT TIP: Don’t spend too much time on all the other application settings just yet.
 There is a lot that you can customize for each application, from making it a multi-user application, to configuring application logs, or customizing application buttons.
 For now, let’s simply leave the default choices as is.
 By having created a new application, we have access to all we need to start creating our front end for a MySQL database.